dvreeze/yaidom/doc/checklist.rst

 projects.
 Many developers consider `Semantic Versioning 2.0.0`_ to be that universal strategy.

 Yaidom has not adopted Semantic Versioning.
 After all, not all incompatible API changes are the same.
 I would like to think of yaidom 2 as a complete rethink of the library, so for that I would like to use versions 2.X.Y.
+Currently (2015) yaidom
-So now yaidom 1.X.Y is evolving, sometimes introducing breaking changes.
+1.X.Y is evolving, sometimes introducing breaking changes.
 Minor version bumps correspond to "themes", or to deprecations or removal of deprecations: